DavidKamaa/Traffika-Android/README.md

 # Traffika-Android
-This is the android application for the enduser in the larger Traffic violations reporting system
+This is the android application for the end user in the larger Traffic violations reporting system